Vladimiros Tziortzis: Racing career

 For the 2022 season, Tziortzis renewed his contract with Academy Motorsport as he was transferred from the No. 1 car to the team's No. 5 car, acting as the teammate for Patrick Lemarié.
 Tziortzis finished third in the overall standings, having won the season opening race at Valencia and scored a total of seven podium finishes.

-On 14 December 2022, it was announced that Tziortzis will be moving up to the EuroNASCAR PRO division for the 2023 season.
-Tziortzis will continue to drive Academy Motorsport's No. 5 car for his debut season in EuroNASCAR PRO.
+On 14 December 2022, it was announced that Tziortzis would be moving up to the EuroNASCAR PRO division for the 2023 season.
+Tziortzis would continue to drive Academy Motorsport's No. 5 car for his debut season in EuroNASCAR PRO.